 - Good Vigilance Practice (GVP) for undertaking appropriate actions for safety management.

-After obtaining the licenses and before initiating the import & selling, manufacturers need to submit cosmetic marketing notification to the same prefecture as that which has granted the cosmetics marketing license.
+After the manufacturers obtain the license and before initiating the import & selling, they shall submit cosmetic marketing notification to the same authority who issued the cosmetics marketing license.

 - Cosmetics Import Notification for Manufacture and Sales